-The IRB must also review and approve all research supported by grants and contracts involving human subjects conducted at Texas Health Presbyterian Dallas and the Dallas Veterans Affairs Medical Center, in which a UTSW faculty member serves as principal investigator.
+The IRB must also review and approve all research supported by grants and contracts involving human subjects conducted at Texas Health Presbyterian Dallas, in which a UTSW faculty member serves as principal investigator.

 The HRPPO offers both required and optional training opportunities in a multitude of formats.
 Required ethics education training is offered online by CITI, while numerous face-to-face educational classes are scheduled each month for research teams in collaboration with the Center for Translational Medicine (CTM).
 In addition, the HRPPO offers monthly educational forums intended to bring the research community together around numerous ethical and regulatory issues.